sinarueeger/teaching/missing_data/README.md

 # Missing data

 ## Why I choose this topic
 As a data analyst, I am confronted with missing data on a daily basis.
-In my opinion, this is an underestimated topic in data education, resulting for example in poorly documented missing data.
+In my opinion, this is an underestimated topic in data education, resulting for example to poorly documented (incomplete) data.

 ## Knowledge of the learner
 People being exposed to data products (such as visualisations or tables), but without any background in data or working with data.